alex-gutev/live_cells/README.md

 a value of true if the `strA` holds an empty string.

 You'll notice the cell definitions are becoming a bit unwieldy.
-To clean things up the definition for the text field, along with its related cells can be packaged in a function:
+To clean things up the definition for the text field, along with its related cells, can be packaged in a function:

 ```dart
 Widget inputField(MutableCell<num> cell) {